AdobeDocs/campaign-web.pt-BR/help/v8/campaigns/create-campaigns.md

 ++screen
 ## Create a cross-channel campaign {#cross-channel-campaign}

->[!CONTEXTUALHELP]
->id="acw_campaign_creation_workflow"
->title="Workflow list"
->abstract="List of workflows available for your campaign.
-Use the 'Create workflow' button to add a workflow in your campaign."

 In a cross-channel campaign, a single marketing communication uses different channels.
 Data is passed between the channels.
 The customer receives communication through multiple channels based on, for example, their interaction with the previous communication.